Changissnz/nu_merchant_principal/README.md

 whole.
 The criteria for judgment on performance, as a collective VS individual, is a central determinant on the amount of influence such perceptions carry.
-The metric of the individual average also carries with it a certain kind of negativity in reception.
+The metric of the individual average, in other words, the individual meeting the average across all relevant variables, also carries with it a certain kind of negativity in reception.
 Averages are quintessentially antithetical to specialization, another ideal highly-sought after.
 Specialization comes later in this section's discussion.

+<ins>Collective bargaining</ins>, by the workers, consists
+of negotiating activities to guarantee minumum and/or maximum thresholds on variables deemed important to worker livelihood.
+Payment and insurance are two of the highest-ranking variables on the long list.
+This form of negotiation is a universal approach in social-based systems, albeit the goals and terms of this negotiation do possess the risk of failure through generalization of individual expectations and unaffordable burdens on the support system that is responsible for upholding said terms for said goals.
+There has been much scholarly research into and practice of collective bargaining in work settings, especially those of material goods production.